Chevron right icon

 Gaussian splatting represents a fundamental shift in how 3D scenes are stored and rendered.
 For decades, 3D graphics have relied primarily on polygon meshes—surfaces defined by vertices, edges, and faces that approximate object geometry.
 While mesh-based approaches work well for hand-modeled content and enable precise geometric control, they struggle with the photorealistic reproduction of real-world scenes captured through photogrammetry or other scanning techniques.
 Converting complex real-world materials, lighting effects, and fine surface details into mesh geometry with textures requires significant manual optimization and often sacrifices fidelity.

 Gaussian splatting takes a different approach, rooted in volumetric representations rather than surface geometry.
 Instead of defining explicit surfaces, Gaussian splat representations describe scenes through large collections of 3D Gaussian functions—each one a mathematical formula defining how a small region of space contributes color and opacity from any viewing angle.
-Think of each Gaussian as a semi-transparent, oriented ellipsoid floating in 3D space.
+Each Gaussian is a semi-transparent, oriented ellipsoid floating in 3D space.
 Individually, these ellipsoids are simple.
 But arranged by the millions and rendered with appropriate blending, they can reconstruct photorealistic scenes with remarkable efficiency.

 How gaussian splatting works

-Scene capture and reconstruction can begin with multiple photographs or video frames of a scene from different viewpoints.
-Structure-from-motion algorithms analyze these images to determine camera positions and estimate rough 3D geometry.
-Similarly, engineers and artists can render photos of a 3D asset and generate a synthetic dataset with highly accurate camera position and pose.
+Gaussian splatting systems transform captured scenes into renderable Gaussian representations through several stages.
+Scene capture begins with photographs or video frames from different viewpoints.
+Structure-from-motion algorithms determine camera positions and estimate rough 3D geometry.
 The reconstruction process then optimizes a Gaussian splat representation to match the input photographs—initially placing Gaussians throughout the scene volume, then iteratively adjusting their parameters (position, size, orientation, color, opacity) to minimize differences between rendered views and actual photographs.

 Adaptive level-of-detail emerges naturally from the representation.
-Gaussians can be selectively removed based on viewing distance, screen-space size, or contribution to the final image without restructuring the entire dataset.
-This characteristic makes Gaussian splatting particularly amenable to streaming—important splats transmit first, followed by progressively finer detail.
-Users can interact with reduced-fidelity versions immediately while additional Gaussians arrive and enhance the representation.
+Gaussians can be selectively removed based on viewing distance or screen-space contribution without restructuring the dataset, making Gaussian splatting inherently compatible with streaming architectures.

 Why gaussian splatting matters

-File size efficiency relative to quality represents another practical advantage.
-High-quality Gaussian splat representations often compress to tens of megabytes for complete scenes that would require hundreds of megabytes or gigabytes as high-resolution meshes with detailed textures.
-This compression efficiency, combined with progressive refinement support, makes Gaussian splatting particularly suitable for web delivery where file size directly impacts user experience.
+File size efficiency is another practical advantage.
+High-quality Gaussian splat representations often compress to tens of megabytes for scenes that would require hundreds of megabytes as high-resolution meshes with detailed textures.
+This compression efficiency, combined with progressive refinement support, makes Gaussian splatting particularly suitable for web delivery.

 Gaussian splatting vs. polygon meshes vs. neural radiance fields

-Neural radiance fields (NeRF) represent the opposite extreme, where scenes are encoded entirely within neural network weights that learn to predict color and density at any point in space.
-NeRF achieves remarkable photorealistic quality from photographs, capturing subtle lighting effects and view-dependent appearance that meshes struggle with.
-But rendering requires evaluating neural networks thousands of times per pixel, making real-time performance impractical despite recent acceleration techniques.
-NeRF representations are also opaque, meaning you can't easily edit, segment, or manipulate specific scene elements because everything encodes holistically in network weights.
+Neural radiance fields (NeRF) encode scenes in neural network weights that learn to predict color and density at any point in space, achieving remarkable photorealistic quality.
+But rendering requires evaluating neural networks thousands of times per pixel, making real-time performance impractical, and the representation is opaque—you can’t easily edit or segment specific scene elements.

 Gaussian splatting and content streaming